Relationship between productivity, salaries and competitiveness for sustainable economic development

-The productivity Productivity measures the efficiency with which goods or services are produced using available resources.
-An increase in productivity can lead to higher wages for workers.
+The productivity measures the efficiency with which goods or services are produced using available resources.
+An increase in productivity can generate higher wages for workers.

 When a company increases its productivity, it creates more value without increasing costs.
-This allows for sustainable salary increases without affecting competitiveness.
+This allows salary improvements to be sustainable without affecting competitiveness.

-However, the relationship is not always direct, as factors such as bargaining power and economic structures influence how benefits are distributed.
+However, the relationship is not always direct, as factors such as bargaining power and economic structures influence how profits are distributed.

-The concept of productivity and its impact on wages
+Concept of productivity and its impact on salaries

-Productivity represents the ability to produce more with the same or fewer resources, which translates into greater efficiency and value creation.
+Productivity represents the ability to produce more with equal or fewer resources, which translates into greater efficiency and value creation.

-An increase in productivity allows companies to distribute better wages, as it increases the wealth generated without compromising profits.
+An increase in productivity makes it possible for companies to distribute better salaries, as it increases the wealth generated without compromising profits.

-This link is fundamental for economic growth to translate into better conditions for workers and reduce inequalities.
+This link is essential so that economic growth is reflected in better conditions for workers and reduces inequalities.

 Factors that affect the connection between productivity and wages